There are no open funding opportunities for VAMHN network at the moment.

-Arts Funding Competition
+Arts Funding Competition (now closed)

 VAMHN is delighted to announce its Arts Funding Competition.
 The focus is on collaborations that will engage the wider public around violence, abuse and mental health.
 The network is looking for innovative artistic projects which inspire discussion around violence, abuse, and mental health.
 They are especially keen for the involvement of people with lived experience.